Andyyh2005/log-based-integration-with-DI/README.md

 SAP Data Intelligence 3.0 introduced the table Replicator operator which allows capturing delta changes for different databases.
 Besides capturing the delta, this operator also handles applying the changes to a target table, allowing replication of tables in an efficient and secure way, through an in-built recovery mechanism.

-Table Replicator operator effectively implements the concept of change data capture(CDC) using an approach of trigger-based replication.
+Table Replicator operator effectively implements the CDC using an approach of trigger-based replication.
 For more detail, see https://help.sap.com/viewer/97fce0b6d93e490fadec7e7021e9016e/Cloud/en-US/79fcadb91f584f868a6662111b92f6e7.html.

 ### Kafka
 Apache Kafka is a message broker which provides a total ordering of the messages inside each partition.
 A partition lives on a physical node and persists the messages it receives.